SamWiIIiams/remote-file-browser/DesignDoc.md

 The application will be comprised of 3 major components - all containerized with Docker for portability

--Frontend written with React
+- Frontend written with React
--nginx webserver
+- nginx webserver
--backend API written with NodeJS
+- backend API written with NodeJS

 ## Details